Wedding Coordinator Checklist

 Set up an interactive nibble board for guests to enjoy right away

 Over the last few years, there has been a wave of next-level nibble boards for holiday gatherings and every day celebrations.
 Charcuterie boards, butter boards, pretzel boards, fondue boards… almost every element of these can be prepped and curated ahead of time.
+For not too hard but next level status, have you seen the charcuterie board in which you turn your island into the board?!
+Lay down butcher paper and begin designing your crackers, cheese, grapes.
+It’s a conversation starter!

 Make guest arrival easy